ezpublishlegacy/vagrant-ezp5-puppet-mysql-QA/README.md

 - Done! `$ vagrant ssh` to SSH into your newly created machine.
 The MOTD contains details on the database, hostnames, etc.
 - VNCServer uses port 5901, which is redirected to localhost.
 In order to use it, use the address localhost:1
 - Don't forget to add you hostname to /etc/hosts file and the required virtualhosts
+- To use ftp to execute ezsi tests, use localhost port 2121

 ## Environment Details: